Chapter 9 : Hogsmeade

 Behind them, people were shouting for help and hurried feet indicated that someone had run to find some.
 Hermione felt tears well in her eyes as she stared down at the prone body of Terrance Williams.

 Author's Note: So, I hope you enjoyed this!
 Was it a surprise?
 Do you have ideas about what happened?
 Let me know what you think!
-Reviews really only take a moment and I truly do need feedback.
-I love you all!
+Reviews really only take a moment, and I truly appreciate feedback.
+Thank you for reading!